winksaville/box-with-tri-hole/README.md

 toi csgrs and fornjot which are code based.

 Between csgrs and fornjot I found csgrs was simpler, but that also could because I'm more familiar with it.
-But fornjot and FreeCAD both created "perfect" meshes as opposed to csgrs which had some issues.
+All three created "perfect" meshes as measured using meshlab "Compute Topological Measures", this is not always the case.

 Another interesting comparision was the build sizes between fornjot and csgrs. fornjot's release build was 10MB while csgrs was 0.5MB.
 The primary reason is